 In each two-week intensive, participants engage as learners – remembering viscerally what it means to be an acting student – but always with an eye toward the craft of teaching.
 By offering multiple pedagogies side by side, the program creates a rigorous, fertile environment in which students work on their feet every day, questions are answered in “the doing,” and issues of teaching practice are examined first through experiencing, then through discussion.
 Students observe how to develop their diagnostic eye and hone their ability to teach to the individual, while learning ways to cultivate an instructional atmosphere that supports artistry and creative risk-taking.

 Presented in collaboration with

-Enrollment is limited.
-We encourage you to apply early to avoid disappointment.
+Due to the participatory nature of the TDP, spots in both cohorts are limited.
 Admission is made on a rolling basis to give applicants time to secure funding.
 Some education institutions have funds available to support faculty in professional development.

 Admission is based on your stated personal approach to the actor’s process, your background, and your demonstrated interest in personal and professional development.
 To apply, please prepare the following items and attach on the application form at the bottom of this page.